shinyorg/templates/README.md

 	* [Shiny.NET](https://shinylib.net)

 ## Features
-* Entitlements for iOS/MacCatalyst if necessary (ie. NFC, Push)
+* Entitlements for iOS/MacCatalyst if necessary (ie. NFC, Push, MSAL)
 * Info.plist permissions for iOS/MacCatalyst
 * AndroidManifest.xml Permissions & Features for Android
 * Preps all of the necessary functionality for a SQLite Database